Excavating at Cressing

 I am not a member

-which is a Limited Company not a Govt body.
-The IFA is a subscription club
+and is a Limited Company not a Govt body.
+IfA is a professional organisation

 their website.